crazcalm/book_ideas/my_books/practical_sorting_book/src/chapter_1.md

 The Debug trait has one method called `fmt` that takes in a formatter and returns an Result.
 In `fmt`, we configure the formatter by passing it the information it needs to represent our object.
 The object being formatted is a struct, so we use `fmt.debug_struct`, which returns `fmt::DebugStruct` (a helper use to gather information about the struct).
 We then use the `.fields` methods to populate the field information for our struct.
 Lastely, we call `finish` to see if our configuation has any issues.
 It should also be noted that `finish` returns the Result, which is expected by the `fmt` function signature.

 When taking this example and modifying it to our needs, we know that, outside of the names and types used, the only difference between what we want and they have is that we want on one of our fields to be represented by a string we derive from its value.
-For example, if `card.name` is 10, then we want the debug output value to be "J" and not 10.
+For example, if `card.name` is 11, then we want the debug output value to be "J" and not 11.
 We can accomplish this with a match statement.

+TODO: Make sure cards are 2-14, where 11-13 are the face cards and Ace is 14

 ```rust
 enum Suite {